nicohlr/ipychart/docs/docs/user_guide/config.md

 ### Layout options

-With this argument, you can configure the layout of your chart (i.e. the position of your chart in its HTML container, which is the output area of the cell of your jupyter notebook).
+With this argument, you can configure the layout of your chart (i.e. the position of your chart in its HTML container, which is the output area of the cell of your Jupyter notebook).
 The layout argument is a dict containing only one key, allowing you to move the chart within its container by modifying the padding around it.

 ``` py
 options = {